| |

 usually available from the person pitted right

-next to you.
-Help and advice is available before the season and anytime via
+is available before the season and anytime via

 FaceBook,